top of page

 Portland Gun Laws

-Portland, Oregon has the ability to regulate certain aspects of its gun and firearm laws.
+Portland, Oregon can regulate certain aspects of its gun and firearm laws.
 They can dictate where and how you can bring guns and ammunition.
 The Oregon Constitution protects the right to bear arms.
 However, the Oregon Supreme Court has ruled that this right isn’t irrefutable.
 Public bodies in Oregon can come to different agreements on the type of possession of firearms but not the mere possession itself.
 Laws specific to the city of Portland include:

 • It’s illegal to fire a gun within Portland city.
 However, there are a few exceptions to this which include instances where you are defending yourself or another person or their property, are a police officer or a hunting/safety instructor, or are firing blanks for athletic events or military ceremonies.

 • Unloaded guns are only allowed to be brought into public places by their legal owners.
 If you are licensed to carry a concealed firearm, you can bring a gun anywhere in Portland except federal property or a courthouse.
-These concealed weapons may be loaded.
+These concealed weapons may be loaded because you have an Oregon CHL.

 Can You Open Carry in Portland, Oregon?

-Portland has a statute which does not allow the open carry of a firearm, unless you have a concealed carry permit.
+Portland and Multnomah County has a statute that does not allow the open carry of a firearm unless you have a concealed carry permit.

 Waiting Period